 “Mind the doors!”

-It’s almost enough to make you forget that this dude kills and eats people.
-Almost.
+It’s almost enough to make you forget this dude kills and eats people.

 A little historical context might help here: Last year, Julia Ducournau’s horror drama Raw made headlines for its shocking depiction of cannibalism, which is a subgenre of horror which has gone dormant in recent years.
 Back in the 70s, it barely existed at all.
 The granddaddy of the genre, Umberto Lenzi’s Man from the Deep River, came out in 1972, kicking off a wave of Italian-made cannibal movies.
 Those didn’t arrive in full force until the end of the decade, and the first of their American counterparts, chiefly Texas Chain Saw Massacre, didn’t roll out until ‘74.

 Oft-forgotten in the history of the cannibal movie, then, is Death Line, which came out the same year as Man from the Deep River.

 Chicago-born director Gary Sherman (Dead and Buried, Poltergeist 3), who emigrated to London after the election of Richard Nixon, had been working in commercials and was encouraged by his peers, including a young Jonathan Demme, to make his first feature.
 He had no idea how to actually make that happen, though, or even what story to tell.
 The various politically charged scripts he’d written hadn’t sold anywhere.
 As is a common story in film history, horror was simply what he turned to because it gave him the best chance of actually getting something produced.
 So, he threw together a script inspired by the legend of Sawney Bean, an apocryphal tale about a family of Scottish cannibals who preyed on travelers in the 17th century before being hunted down by King James VI and a volunteer army of 400 men.